takemobiteam/takemobi-test.github.io/docs/index.md

 ![Master Data Download](./attachments/MasterDataDownload.jpg)

+^ I like this figure!
+My one worry is that I don't people to think this is the extend of the MD.
+Theres also prices, tour operators, terminals, etc etc

 As shown in the image above, one **Destination** can have multiple **Area Groups**.
 One **Area Group** can have multiple **Areas**, but an **Area** does not have to belong to an **Area Group**.
 One **Area** can have multiple **Airports** and multiple **Hotels**. **Vehicles** are specified per Destination.

 ## Destinations